whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## Steps to install

-1. Prepair a macOS installer in USB (Use creationmedia method or MBR HFS Firmware Check Patch available in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/ for both Mojave and Catalina).
+1. Prepare USB drive with macOS installer mounted on it.
 2. Replace EFI folder in USB EFI partition with the EFI folder in Clover EFI.
 3. Boot into USB and select macOS installer.
 4. During the installation, touchpad does not work.
 You need a mouse connected through USB.
-(Or you may delete the IOGraphicsFamily dependency from VoodooI2CHID.kext/info.plist.)
+(Or you may delete the IOGraphicsFamily dependency from VoodooI2CHID.kext/info.plist. or force-load it in config.plist/KernelAndKextPatches/ForceKextsToLoad.)
 Follow installation instructions found on tonymacx86 or other hackintosh forums.
-    - If you have chosen to install Catalina in HFS+ file system, follow the directions given in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/
-5. After a successful installation, boot into macOS, copy kexts In /kexts/Other -> /Library/Extension.
+5. After installation, boot into macOS, copy kexts In /kexts/Other -> /Library/Extension.
 6. Use Kext Utility (or simply copy this line without the quotation marks: "sudo chmod -R 755 /L*/E*&&sudo chown -R 0:0 /L*/E*&&sudo kextcache -i /") to rebuild kext cache then reboot.
-    - If you have installed Catalina, use Hackintool to disable Gate Keeper beforehand. http://headsoft.com.au/download/mac/Hackintool.zip.
+    - If you have installed Catalina, use [Hackintool](http://headsoft.com.au/download/mac/Hackintool.zip) to disable Gate Keeper beforehand.
 7. Now the touchpad and sound input should function correctly.
 You need to mount EFI and copy Clover EFI to the system EFI partition in like what you have done on USB EFI partition.
 8. After System EFI replaced by your EFI, use Clover Configurator to change SMBIOS, generate your serial and MBL.
 - Note: You may want to complete these extra steps.
-    - You have DW1560 installed -- Replace WiFi/Bluetooth card
+    - You want to replace the WiFi/Bluetooth card for macOS support -- Replace WiFi/Bluetooth card
-    - You have DW1560 installed but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal
+    - You have replaced the WiFi/Bluetooth card but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal
-    - You have not replaced the WiFi & BT module with DW1560 but want to have working iMessage and FaceTime with USB WiFi dongle or USB LAN -- Install RehabMan's Null Ethernet
+    - You have not replaced the WiFi/Bluetooth card but want to have working iMessage and FaceTime with USB WiFi dongle or USB LAN -- Install RehabMan's Null Ethernet
     - You have Sleep and Airplane fn keys -- Activate Sleep and Airplane fn keys
     - You want to get rid of the control buttons to nonexistent keyboard backlight -- Remap PS2
     - You want to try a different _OSI patch -- Replace XOSI patch